Madhusudhan-10/Content-Rating-App/README.md

 Currently, the project is not deployed as a live demo.

 ## Description
-A React-based mini project developed as part of the IBM Full Stack Software Developer Certificate.
-The application allows users to rate content using likes and dislikes.
+Content Rating App is a small React-based application that allows users to rate content using likes and dislikes.
+This project was built to understand core React concepts such as component structure, state handling, and user interaction.

 ## My Contributions